Whip (politics): United Kingdom

-Instructions

-In the sense of 'voting instructions', there are three categories of whip in British politics that are issued on particular business.
-An expressed instruction on how to vote could constitute a breach of parliamentary privilege, so the party's wishes are indicated unequivocally but indirectly.
-These whips are issued to MPs in the form of a letter outlining the parliamentary schedule, with a sentence such as "Your attendance is absolutely essential" next to each debate in which there will be a vote, underlined one, two or three times according to the severity of the whip:

-A single-line whip is a guide to what the party's policy would indicate, and notification of when the vote is expected to take place; this is non-binding for attendance or voting.

-A two-line whip, sometimes known as a double-line whip, is an instruction to attend and vote; partially binding for voting according to the party's position, attendance required unless prior permission given by the whip.

-A three-line whip is a strict instruction to attend and vote according to the party's position, breach of which would normally have serious consequences.
-Permission not to attend may be given by the whip, but a serious reason is needed.
-Breach of a three-line whip can lead to expulsion from the parliamentary political group in extreme circumstances, and even to expulsion from the party.
-Consequently, three-line whips are generally only issued on key issues, such as votes of confidence and supply.
-The nature of three-line whips and the potential punishments for revolt vary among parties and legislatures.

 The role of whips is largely to ensure that MPs vote as required by the party leadership, i.e. to secure the government's business, and to protect the prime minister.
 Whips use a combination of threats and promises to secure compliance.
 A former chief whip said that there was a dividing line between legitimate and illegitimate persuasion: "Yes to threats on preferment (for government positions) and honours.
-No to abusing public money (such as threatening to withhold money from projects in the MP's constituency) and private lives."
+No to abusing public money, such as threatening to withhold money from projects in the MP's constituency, and private lives."
 Former chief whips disclosed that whips have a notebook documenting MPs' indiscretions, and that they help MPs in any sort of trouble ("it might be debt, it might be ... a scandal involving small boys ...") in any way they can to "store up brownie points ... that sounds a pretty, pretty nasty reason, but it's one of the reasons because if we could get a chap out of trouble then he will do as we ask forever more."

+Having the whip withdrawn

+Having the whip withdrawn means the MP is effectively expelled from their party.
+UK parties do not have the power to expel an MP from parliament, but can force the MP to sit as an independent and remove them from ministerial office.